|

 She slipped her hands around his waist and tested them.
 "They

-seem alright."
+seem all right."
 She looked up at him.
 "Be careful,"

-she said again, "and remember that you will need to climb
+she repeated.
+"And remember that you will need to climb back

 Then he remembered himself.
 "I shall," he said, lightly.